IELTS Writing: Introduction (Academic Module)

 3. In Task 1, do not attempt to explain or present reasons for the data.
 You should only describe what it shows.

-4. In Task 2, remember that you can write about other people’s ideas as well, so practice using reporting verbs and passive structures to give your writing a more academic style.
+4. In Task 2, remember that you can write about other people’s ideas as well.
+Practice using reporting verbs and passive structures to give your writing a more academic style.

-5. Mistakes are much more obvious in writing than in speaking, so you should be continuously working to improve your English grammar while preparing for IELTS.
+5. Mistakes are much more obvious in writing than in speaking.
+You should be continuously working to improve your English grammar while preparing for IELTS.